-Residents can get help with drug and alcohol issues and attend offending behaviour courses.
-Men in Sudbury must sign up to a drug testing programme.
+Prisoners can get help with drug and alcohol issues and attend offending behaviour courses.
+Prisoners in Sudbury must sign up to a drug testing programme.

 This can be used to gain work experience in the local community, maintain family ties and prepare for release.

-The prison follows the most up to date policies for assessing whether a resident is suitable.
-This will be explained to the resident when he meets with his offender supervisor.
+The prison follows the most up to date policies for assessing whether a prisoner is suitable.
+This will be explained to the prisoner when he meets with his offender supervisor.

 Organisations Sudbury works with

 - Armed forces veterans breakfast club